 (the factor in each term preserves dimensions), i.e. (6.1.24) is the RTP operator (or filter).
 It removes the factors in (6.1.23) associated with the direction of the main field and the direction of remanent magnetization.
 Its effect is to reduce the anomalies to those that would be observed at the magnetic North pole with a vertical remanent magnetization direction.
 If the remanent magnetization direction is unknown, or magnetization can be assumed to be purely induced, the direction cosines of magnetization are replaced by those of the main field.
 RTP becomes unstable as the magnetic equator is approached since the numerator of (6.1.24) approaches zero (recall ).
-At low magnetic latitudes, it is possible to perform reduction to the equator instead, but the form of the resulting anomalies is not as simple as for RTP.
+At low magnetic latitudes, it is possible to perform reduction to the equator (RTE) instead, but the form of the resulting anomalies is not as simple as for RTP.
+In particular, anomalies are smeared in the east-west direction, making north-south trending boundaries or structures difficult to identify.
 Silva (1986) has treated reduction to the pole as an inverse problem, using methods designed for stabilizing inversion to stabilize RTP.
 Besides aiding interpretation through simplifying the form of the anomalies and centering them over their causative structures, RTP eases the comparison of oceanic magnetic anomalies at different latitudes.

 6.01.5.4.3 Pseudogravity